-I am a doctoral student in philosophy of mind and neuroscience at the Graduate School of Systemic Neurosciences, Munich Center of Neurosciences, and the Faculty of Philosophy, Philosophy of Science and the Study of Religion, Ludwig-Maximilians-Universität München.
+I am a doctoral student in philosophy of mind and neuroscience at the Graduate School of Systemic Neurosciences, Munich Center for Neurosciences – Brain & Mind, and the Faculty of Philosophy, Philosophy of Science and the Study of Religion, Ludwig-Maximilians-Universität München.
 I'm part of the CVBE Cognition, Values and Behaviour group.

-Besides philosophy, I’m passionate about hiking, mountaineering, climbing, running, cycling, programming, abstract art, and have a soft spot for all things avant-garde.
+Besides philosophy and brain sciences, I’m passionate about hiking, mountaineering, climbing, running, cycling, programming, abstract art, and have a soft spot for all things avant-garde.

 Click here for my current CV.